 HOURS of EMPLOYMENT:

-This is a part time position.
-A 20-hour work week schedule will be established on consultation with the supervisor, evening and weekend hours may apply.
-The normal work week is Monday – Friday.
-Normal hours of work will be established between the hours of 9:00am and 7:00pm.
+A work schedule will be established in consultation with the supervisor, evening hours may apply.
+The normal work week is Monday – Friday only.
+Normal hours of work will be established between the hours of 7:30am and 5:00pm.
+A Minimum of 20 hours a week commitment is required.

 COMPENSATION AND BENEFITS:

-Qualified applicants please submit cover letter and resume to email@example.com
+Interested and qualified applicants should submit a cover letter and resume to HR@calm4kids.org